 Three steps are envisioned to be essential:

 Profiling of the existing cohorts.
-There will be uniform gathering of information from the relevant HEALICS consortium partners with existing cohorts in Denmark, Finland, and the Netherlands
+There will be uniform gathering of information from the relevant HEALICS consortium partners with existing cohorts in Denmark, Finland, and the Netherlands.
+We will collect metadata describing the cohorts, their data items and mappings between data across the cohorts, as basis for integrated analysis (using MOLGENIS data catalogue developed by UMCG).

 The development and application of a common data model.
 Based on core variables identified in task 2.1, a common data model will be developed and described to form a distributed data network.
 Scripts will be developed in existing software or in an open-source language for implementation within each site and tested by two use cases with the aim to describe the heterogeneity of multimorbidity within and between included cohorts.